mozilla-iam/iam-infra/docs/eks-cluster-management.md

   2. Run the [workers-rolling-deployment.sh](https://github.com/mozilla-iam/iam-infra/scripts/scripts/workers-rolling-deployment.sh) passing as an argument the name of the cluster.
   3. Once the script has finished, open again the Terraform file and switch the ASG `asg_desired_capacity`, `asg_max_size`, `asg_min_size` values from the old active ASG to the new active.
 We recommend reflecting the new AMI also in the second ASG.

+## <a id="toc-prom-operator"></a>Prometheus-Operator
+Prometheus Operator is taking care of choosing the right container image for Prometheus, so if you want to upgrade to a more recent version, first you have to check if it is supported by the operator, and upgrade this one.
+Before start doing it, is important that you read the [Changelog](https://github.com/coreos/prometheus-operator/blob/master/CHANGELOG.md) and verify that there are not incompatible changes, or if they are, that you took care of those.

+New versions can modify 2 very different things: the code of the prometheus-operator binary and/or the code of the CRDs.

+If you want to upgrade to a new version, which is not modifying the CRDs you are lucky, it's strightforward!
+Modify the version of the operator [here](https://github.com/mozilla-iam/eks-deployment/blob/master/kubernetes/monitoring/10-prometheus-operator.yml#L103), apply the changes, and delete the prometheus-operator pod.
+Kubernetes will take care of starting it again using the new image.

+If the upgrade modifies also the CRDs, you will have to replace them first: "kubectl replace -f 01-*".
+Once this is done, the prometheus-operator pod should start again hopefully without any errors.
+In case you face errors, better fixing them while the old version of Prometheus is running.
+Once you are done with it, you can delete the prometheus-master pod, and the operator will recreate it using the new image.